 With a bottom-up approach, employees use a Collaborative Learning platform to make requests for learning opportunities.
 Everyone can vote on which courses would be most useful, and anyone can offer to teach a course.
 Courses can be created and updated much more quickly, which helps the company keep its workforce up-to-date on important skills.

 Here’s how bottom-up learning works:

 Decentralized learning democratizes knowledge, letting everyone share the benefits of information.
 Perhaps, most importantly, decentralized learning is more agile and adaptable than old-school, centralized learning systems.

 According to our research, among companies that use 360Learning, non-trainers create 85% of the courses.
 When the process is democratized, everyone is accountable for their own learning and empowered to take control of their goals.

 No one knows their own learning needs like your employees do.
 When you enable self-directed learning, you're fostering your employees’ growth and also maximizing the benefits for your company.

 Self-directed learning gives your team the most autonomy and flexibility: they can complete courses on their own schedule and work toward their targets independently.
 They can fit courses around other work because they’re empowered to manage their own learning activities.

 Despite the name, self-directed learning involves teamwork.
 For self-directed learning to be effective, the entire company needs to be on board.
 Team managers and L&D engage in collaborative work to act as facilitators that help set learning targets, suggest courses, facilitate the flow of learning content, and create a schedule.
 Employees identify their own learning needs, and executives promote cooperative learning within the company and also lead by example by sharing information on their own goals.

-This self-directed approach aligns with what learners themselves want: according to LinkedIn’s 2019 Workplace Learning Report, 43% of Gen Z learners and 42% of Millennial learners want decision-making freedom to take courses at their own pace.
+This independent learning approach aligns with what learners themselves want: according to LinkedIn’s 2019 Workplace Learning Report, 43% of Gen Z learners and 42% of Millennial learners want decision-making freedom to take courses at their own pace.
 At the same time, 75% say they would take a course their manager recommended.